Skip to main content

 Funding

-land conservation by securing $500 million for Florida Forever
+land conservation through meaningful, consistent, and predictable funding for Florida Forever

 Defending